Reviewed by Harsh Desai · Last reviewed:

 Our Verdict

 For the Vibe Builder, Kilo Code removes every cost barrier from AI-assisted coding.
-Zero upfront cost means you can test the full agentic workflow -- Code mode writes files, runs commands, and iterates -- without committing to $20+/month before knowing it fits.
+Zero upfront cost means you can test the full agentic workflow: Code mode writes files, runs commands, and iterates without committing to $20+/month before knowing it fits.
 Orchestrator mode spins up multiple agents in parallel for large features that can be broken into concurrent tasks.
-Stay in VS Code with all your existing extensions, themes, and keybindings intact -- no editor migration.
+Stay in VS Code with all your existing extensions, themes, and keybindings intact, with no editor migration required.

 For the Developer, the MIT license is the critical differentiator.
 Audit every line, fork the extension, or self-host your own instance without sending code to Kilo.ai's servers.
 Orchestrator mode handles parallelizable workstreams at scale.
 MCP server support lets you extend Kilo with file systems, databases, or custom tool integrations without modifying the core extension.
 The 500+ model roster lets you switch from Claude to Gemini to DeepSeek per task without reconfiguring your setup.

-Skip it if you want an all-in-one AI editor with polished IDE-native autocomplete -- Cursor's Composer and proprietary completion models offer a tighter integrated experience at $20/month.
-Skip it if you can't actively manage API key balances -- agentic loops can burn through credits without a natural stopping point, making cost oversight an ongoing responsibility.
+Skip it if you want an all-in-one AI editor with polished IDE-native autocomplete: consider Cursor for its Composer and proprietary completion models that offer a tighter integrated experience at $20/month.
+Also consider Cline if you can't actively manage API key balances and want a more established community with simpler agent loops.

 Related Tools